 200 Park Avenue, New York, NY 10166-0193 USA

 Jeffrey M. Jakubiak is a partner in the New York and Washington, D.C. offices of Gibson, Dunn & Crutcher and is a member of Gibson Dunn’s Energy, Regulation and Litigation Practice Group.
-Mr. Jakubiak counsels clients regarding a broad variety of matters at the Federal Energy Regulatory Commission (“FERC”).
-Holding a bachelor’s degree in quantitative economics, Mr. Jakubiak’s practice focuses on matters at the crossroads of law and economics, particularly electric company mergers and power sales, transmission rates, energy market manipulation, and the workings of energy markets.
+Mr. Jakubiak counsels clients regarding a broad variety of electric, natural gas, and oil matters at the Federal Energy Regulatory Commission (“FERC”).
+Holding a bachelor’s degree in quantitative economics, Mr. Jakubiak’s practice focuses on matters at the crossroads of law and economics, particularly cost-of-service ratemaking, energy transactions, electric company mergers and power sales, energy market manipulation, and the workings of energy markets.
 He has a deep understanding of the methodologies used by FERC to set returns on equity and to analyze generation market power, and has developed proprietary quantitative analytical tools that he uses to advise clients on electric asset transactions, market-based rate authorizations, and litigation risk.

 Prior to joining Gibson Dunn, Mr. Jakubiak was a partner with Troutman Sanders, where he focused on federal energy regulatory matters.

 Mr. Jakubiak graduated in 1993 with honors with a Bachelor of Arts in quantitative economics from Stanford University.
 He received his Juris Doctor in 1997 from Cornell Law School, where he was an Olin Foundation Law and Economics Scholar and a board editor at the Cornell Journal of Law and Public Policy.
 He has also authored several articles on energy economics presented at the annual meetings of the International Association for Energy Economics.